 This patient reported dysfunction in multiple organ systems and an unusually high level of pain.
-Some patients with this broad pattern of somatic complaints suffer from a severe injury in combination with disease or medical complications.
+Some patients with this broad pattern of somatic compliants suffer from a severe injury in combination with disease or medical complications.
 However, if there is no clear objective medical explanation for these symptoms, the possibility of a somatoform disorder should be considered.
 (All of these symptoms have been found to be associated with various psychological syndromes).
 His broad spectrum of pain and somatic complaints suggests the possibility of somatization and somatic preoccupation.
-The greater the number of psychosocial risk factors, the greater the likelihood that somatizing is involved (for more information on psychosocial risk factors, see the BHI 2 test manual).
+The greater the number of clinical signs of delayed recovery, the greater the likelihood that somatizing is involved (for more information on clinical signs of delayed recovery, see the BHI 2 test manual).
 The diffuse symptom complex is likely to be associated with somatic reactivity under stress, with the resultant condition being perceived as disabling.